dunamismax/Python-Hypermedia/README.md

 ## Getting Started

-This guide covers the one-time setup and the daily development workflow for this monorepo.
+This guide covers the one-time setup for this monorepo.

 ### Prerequisites